QuantEcon/lecture-source-jl/source/rst/getting_started_julia/getting_started.rst

 **Note:** the workflow will be easiest if you clone the repo to the default location relative to the home folder for your user

-From a Julia REPL, start Jupyterlab by executing
+From a Julia REPL, start JupyterLab by executing

 .. code-block:: julia
     :class: no-execute

-    using IJulia
-    jupyterlab(detached = true)
+    using IJulia; jupyterlab(detached = true)

 Alternatively, if you installed Jupyter separately in :ref:` Jupyter Installation <jupyter_installation>` or :ref:`added Jupyter to your path <add_jupyter_to_path>` then run ``jupyter lab`` in your terminal